 Have a look at the website stammeringlaw.org.uk, which looks at what might be considered reasonable excuses for not wearing a face covering in England.
 There are exemptions and again, these vary between the nations, so our best advice is to look at the guidance direct and godspeed.

 We have created a card which you can download to your smartphone or device to let people know that you stammer and need more time to speak.
 Click here to download a card.

-Clear face coverings
+Clear face masks

 If you need the listener to see your mouth when talking, try one of these clear, transparent face masks, which are available online.
 They have a clear mouth panel, so you are less likely to be interrupted when you are visibly blocking.
 See here for a list of websites where you can buy them.

 I find that my voice is muffled, which causes me to speak louder or repeat myself before my co-workers hear me.
 Whenever I have to speak louder, I tend to stutter more.

 Read James' article 'My speech during the Covid-19 pandemic'